DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/concurrent-test-execution.md

 In this case, tests will be distributed across four Safari instances and the same tests will also run in four Firefox instances.

+> If an uncaught error or unhandled promise rejection occurs on the server during test execution, all tests running concurrently will fail.

 When you run tests on [remote devices](../command-line-interface.md#remote-browsers), create connections for each instance of each browser you test against.
 When using the command line interface, specify this number after the `remote:` keyword.
 In API, create